junwatu/clothes-recommendation/blog/README.md

 git clone https://github.com/junwatu/clothes-recommendation.git
 ```

-Change directory into the `app` folder and dockerize the app:
+Change the directory into the `app` folder and dockerize the app:

 ```shell
 cd app